simpleelpmis/month-md/README.md

 # month-md

-Produce a markdown (md) table for the date provided (year, month).
-Defaults to current year and month in english.
-You can also set a language string to retrieve the days of weekday in the selected language.
-Currently support:
+Produce a markdown (.md) table for the date provided (year, month).
+Defaults to current year and month and days of the week in english.
+You can switch the language to retrieve differente days of the week.

+Supports:

 - en | english
 - es | español